michaelalex94536/GRCProjects/README.md

 "OOK_Rx_simulator" shows how to demodulate a carrier with digital data using on-off keying (OOK).

 #### OOK_decoder
 "OOK_decoder" takes an IQ data file captured in the "OOK_capture" project and shows the signals in both time- and frequency domains.
-No hardware needed as we provide a few files of captured IQ data for the user to experiment with.
+No hardware needed as we provide a few files of captured IQ data for the user to experiment with if they can't capture their own.

 #### Signal_generator
 Real and complex signals are generated and displayed in the time- and frequency domains.